DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 Roaring Twenties Chicago

-There’s also live music and a trail of public artwork dotted along the walkways, including Art on theMART – the world’s largest permanent digital art installation.
+Stroll at your own pace and enjoy live music and a trail of public artwork dotted along the walkways, including Art on theMART – the world’s largest permanent digital art installation.

 Roaring Twenties Chicago

-Travel 1,353 feet up to the 103rd floor and step on to The Ledge.
-This glass-bottom observation deck extends from the building where you can take a seat above the city’s skyscrapers for an unforgettable photo op.
+As Chicago’s tallest skyscraper – and the third tallest building in the US – Willis Tower offers unparalleled views from its Skydeck.
+Travel 1,353 feet up to the 103rd floor and step onto The Ledge.
+This glass-bottom observation deck extends from the building, where you can take a seat above the city’s skyline for an unforgettable photo op.

 Roaring Twenties Chicago

-Drop by for a fresh cup of coffee, choose from more than 20 kinds of omelet, savor delectable donut holes or enjoy a classic vanilla shake at the counter before hitting the road.
+This historic American diner was the first restaurant stop on the original Route 66, and has been a favorite with locals and tourists ever since.
+Drop by for a fresh cup of coffee, choose from more than 20 kinds of omelet, savor delectable donut holes, or enjoy a classic vanilla shake before hitting the road.

 Roaring Twenties Chicago

+From the white cottage-style building to the tall red pumps, gas stations don’t get more Americana than Ambler’s Texaco Station.
 Between 1933 and 1999, it fueled travelers driving along Route 66 for, coincidentally, 66 years.
 It’s now restored and is on the National Register of Historic Places.

 Roaring Twenties Chicago